 First Impressions Count

-A survey of 4,000 workers found 60% of job applicants who had an interview were “ghosted” by potential employers, and 75% who applied to jobs using various resources never heard back from the employer.
+A survey of 4,000 workers found 60% of job applicants who had an interview were “ghosted” by potential employers.
+Also, 75% who applied to jobs using various resources never heard back from the employer.
 Many hiring managers may become overwhelmed with applications and interviews and ghosting is an easy way out.
 Though it may seem like a simple solution when you are inundated with applicants, in the long run, you may be unknowingly tarnishing your employer brand and your employer brand is an extension of your company.

 Employment branding is more than a buzzword.
 It begins with HR giving at least as much attention to the design, content and marketing of talent acquisition as it does to its customer acquisition strategy.